RapidsOfficial/Rapids/src/tokencore/doc/configuration.md

 A typical `bitcoin.conf` may include:
 ```
 server=1
-rpcuser=omnicorerpc
+rpcuser=tokencorerpc
 rpcpassword=5hMTZI9iBGFqKxsWfOUF
 rpcallowip=127.0.0.1
 rpcport=8332
 txindex=1
 datacarriersize=80
 logtimestamps=1
-omnidebug=tally
+tokendebug=tally
-omnidebug=packets
+tokendebug=packets
-omnidebug=pending
+tokendebug=pending
 ```

 ## Optional settings

-To run and use Omni Core, no explicit configuration is necessary.
+To run and use Token Core, no explicit configuration is necessary.

 More information about the general configuration and Bitcoin Core specific options are available in the [Bitcoin wiki](https://en.bitcoin.it/wiki/Running_Bitcoin).